crixthegreat/Tower-of-Fortune/README.md

 # Tower-of-Fortune
-a rpg game with diablo-like equipment system
+a rpg game with a diablo-like equipment system